Updated on 2025-11-10 GMT+08:00

 User-Agent

-The User-Agent header field is a part of the HTTP request header and is used to identify the client software that made the request.
-This field provides information about the browser, operating system, and device type, which the server can use to optimize the response content or perform statistical analysis.
+The User-Agent header is part of the HTTP request header and identifies the client software that made the request.
+This header includes information about the browser, operating system, and device type.
+Servers can use that information to optimize response content or perform statistical analysis.

 HttpClient